 - Plenty of rags, wet and close at hand

 How do you make Fluffy Slime?

-In this case, you can start by pouring about 2 cups of glue into a large bowl.
+In this case, you can start by pouring about 2 cups of white school glue into a large mixing bowl.
 In the demonstration, I used clear glue but quickly realized the shaving cream turned it white.
 It’s funny when those things click in your mind.
-What should have been obvious wasn’t quite, and then you can only laugh at yourself for thinking it was important when it finally does click.
+What should have been obvious wasn’t quite, and then you can only laugh at yourself for thinking it was important when it finally does become completely obvious.

 Spray in about a 1 cup worth of cheap foam shaving cream.
 This is a step that your kids will be begging you to take over.
 Who doesn’t like watching shaving cream spew out in a constant, fluffy stream?